White Aryan Resistance

-White Aryan Resistance (WAR) is a white supremacist and neo-Nazi organization in the United States which was founded and formerly led by former Ku Klux Klan Grand Dragon Tom Metzger.
+White Aryan Resistance (WAR), formerly the White American Political Association (WAPA) and then the White American Resistance, was a white supremacist and neo-Nazi organization in the United States which was founded and formerly led by former Ku Klux Klan Grand Dragon Tom Metzger.
 It was based in Warsaw, Indiana, and it was also incorporated as a business.
-In 1993, the group expanded into Canada.

 In 1988, its leader described it as an "openly white-racist" organization.

 History

+Background

 Metzger's first group was known as the White Brotherhood, which he led in the mid-1970s until he joined David Duke's Knights of the Ku Klux Klan in 1975.
 By 1979 he had risen to the rank of Grand Dragon of the California realm.
 During these years the California realm conducted unofficial border patrols on the Mexican border.
 The realm also kept a blackshirted security detail which engaged in skirmishes with anti-Klan demonstrators and police.

 In Oceanside, California, in the spring of 1980, an incident involved 30 members of this squad and left seven people injured.
 In the summer of 1980 Metzger left the national organization and founded his own organization, the California Knights of the Ku Klux Klan.
+From 1980 to late 1982, Metzger headed the California Knights, and during the same period, he also pursued electoral office.
 The White Brotherhood continued to harass Hispanics, Chinese Americans, and Vietnamese refugees.

-The White Brotherhood continued harassment to many groups but a notable one is the Chinese Americans.
-Before Richard Campos's arrest several phone calls were recorded in which he planned a bombing attack on Chinese American LGBTQ activist Dima Huang's house.
+Founding

-From 1980 to late 1982, Metzger headed the California Knights, and during the same period, he also pursued electoral office.
-In 1982 he left the Klan to found a new group, the White American Political Association, a group which was dedicated to promoting "prowhite" candidates for public office.
-After losing the 1982 California Senate Democratic primary, Metzger abandoned the electoral route and renamed WAPA White American Resistance in 1983 and then renamed it White Aryan Resistance, to reflect a more "revolutionary" stance.
+In 1982 he left the Klan to found a new group, the White American Political Association (WAPA), a group which was dedicated to promoting "prowhite" candidates for public office.
+After losing the 1982 California Senate Democratic primary, Metzger abandoned the electoral route.
+He renamed WAPA the White American Resistance in April 1983.
+In September 1984, he renamed it again to the White Aryan Resistance, to reflect a more "revolutionary" stance.

+The group also had a newspaper by the same name, WAR (originally for White American Resistance, but it changed its name to White Aryan Resistance as the group did, however this was at a later time).
+James Mason wrote several articles for the WAR paper.
+It was published monthly and described itself as "the most racist newspaper on earth".

 By the late 1980s, Tom Metzger began broadcasting Race and Reason, a public-access cable television show, airing WAR propaganda and interviewing other neo-Nazis.
 The show caused much controversy, and its guests included anti-abortion speakers, Holocaust deniers and pro-segregation lawyers.
 WAR members gained attention through appearances on talk shows throughout the late 1980s.
+WAR advocated the Third Position.